thomasgruebl/usbguard-automate/README.md

   Developed by Thomas Grübl -> (Github: thomasgruebl)

 Arguments:
-  [1]  -tmp  Add the tmp flag to add USB devices temporarily (default is permanently)
+  [1]  -tmp  Add the tmp flag to add USB devices temporarily (permanently is the default option)
 ```

 **Description**